Lauretta Vinciarelli: Collections

-Vinciarelli's art is part of many private collections and cultural institutions, including the International Archive of Women in Architecture (IAWA) at Virginia Polytechnic Institute and State University, the National Gallery of Art, Washington, D.C., the San Francisco Museum of Modern Art, California, Columbia University's Avery Architectural & Fine Arts Library, Art Institute of Chicago.
-A large body of work by Vinciarelli, including the luminous Orange Sound series is held at the Museum of Modern Art in New York.
-A 2015 exhibition at MAXXI, the National Museum for the Twentieth Century Arts in Rome, dedicated to architecture included a group of Vinciarelli's abstract watercolors donated by the artist's family.
+Vinciarelli's work is held in numerous private collections and cultural institutions, including the International Archive of Women in Architecture (IAWA) at Virginia Polytechnic Institute and State University; the National Gallery of Art in Washington, D.C.; the San Francisco Museum of Modern Art in California; the Avery Architectural and Fine Arts Library at Columbia University; and the Art Institute of Chicago.

+A substantial body of Vinciarelli's work, including the luminous Orange Sound series, is held by the Museum of Modern Art in New York.

+In 2015, MAXXI, the National Museum of 21st Century Arts in Rome, presented an exhibition on architecture that included a group of Vinciarelli's abstract watercolors donated by her family.

 Museum and archive collections

-Lauretta Vinciarelli's work is part of major international collections.
+Lauretta Vinciarelli's work is held in several major international collections.